jonasbn/til/curl/multiple_urls_to_multiple_files.md

      | xargs -n1 curl -t -X GET -o '#1'
 ```

 The URLs from the service are in the format `http://www.abc.com/123/def/xl`.
 The Perl script will convert this to `http://www.abc.com/123/{def}/xl`.
-Then they cound be combined with `curl`, which then downloads the files one at a time and save them to disk.
+Then they can be combined with `curl`, which then downloads the files one at a time and save them to disk.

 I hope this TIL will help you in your work with `curl` and downloading multiple files from a list of URLs.